blairj09-talks/bmdd-plumber/R/model-api/README.md

 with file paths.

 Once the model has been trained and saved, a series of API endpoints can be built around the model.
-For this example, new data is submitted by the user and stored in a cookie attached to the user session.
-This pattern allows the user to submit additional data while using cookies to maintain user state.

 These endpoints are defined in [`plumber.R`](plumber.R) and explained in detail here.

 ## API Setup